Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 Weight and Balance Basics — What the Checkride Actually Tests

-The checkride examiner is not testing whether you can recite the definition of center of gravity.
-They already assume you know what it is.
-What they’re testing is whether you can execute the calculation correctly under mild pressure and then interpret the result against the aircraft’s CG envelope chart without making a catastrophic error.
+Your examiner doesn’t care if you can recite the definition of center of gravity.
+They already assume you know it.
+What they’re watching for is whether you can execute the calculation correctly — under mild pressure, with a chart in front of you — and then interpret that result without making a catastrophic call.

 There are four specific things every examiner checks: